wcooley/kipple-and-bits/small-projects/templateer/README.txt

 from standard input, it *must* be provided all values by the environment, because, well, how else would you read in the input?

+If both input and output files are the same, it will operate in "one-file" mode.
+The output will be written to a temporary file and renamed over the previous file.
+This lets you just copy template files and overwrite them, which may be easier in some circumstances.

-The output file will be appended to instead of overwritten; this just seemed far more common a desired behavior.
+Except in one-file mode, the output file will be appended to instead of overwritten; this just seemed far more common a desired behavior.
 If you really want to overwrite the destination file, you can write to stdout and redirect that.

 Here's how you might use it.
 Like most people who host web sites with Apache, you've probably got a whole lot of sites that are pretty much the